Living with the River PHOTO COMPETITION

 Celebrating the river

 Known as Dyarubbin, the Hawkesbury-Nepean River holds spiritual significance for many, is a lifeblood for farmers, inspiration for artists, a place to play and relax and much loved for its spectacular beauty.
 It also wreaks havoc through the devastating force of floods.
-This competition will showcase all aspects of the mighty river giving entrants a chance to win a share of the $5,000 prize pool.
+This competition showcases all aspects of the mighty river and gave entrants a chance to win a share of the $5,000 prize pool.

 A vintage black and white photograph of a group of people by a riverbank with a canoe, set against the backdrop of a metal truss bridge and trees.